3inar/3inar.github.io/_posts/2017-04-09-undersampling.md

 ![plot of chunk posterior_adjustment](/assets/Rfig/posterior_adjustment-1.png)

-In spite of this clever correction the undersampled extimate is off: it still overestimates p(`True`).
-In fact, the correction is consistent and it's derivation is surprisingly simple.
+In spite of this clever correction the undersampled estimate is off.
+It still overestimates p(`True`).
+In fact, the correction is consistent and its derivation is surprisingly simple.
 The estimate is worse because we threw away most of our data to make it.

-Sure, this is a kind of ridiculous example, I'm sure no one would throw away 99 thousand perfectly fine samples because they worry about imbalanced data, but class balancing is a thing that people do and it's interesting to see what the implications are.
+Sure, this is a kind of ridiculous example.
+I'm sure no one would throw away 99 thousand perfectly fine samples because they worry about imbalanced data, but class balancing is a thing that people do and it's interesting to see what the implications are.
 As with the logistic regression I'm sure there is some sort of post hoc correction